spyder-ide/spyder-docs/doc/installation.rst

 Windows
 ~~~~~~~

-Spyder is also included in the `WinPython`_ scientific Python distribution, although it doesn't include Anaconda's convenient ``conda`` package and environment manager like Anaconda.
+Spyder is included in the `WinPython`_ scientific Python distribution (although Anaconda's ``conda`` package and environment manager is not).
-You can use it immediately after installing, just like with Anaconda.
+You can use Spyder immediately after installing, just like with Anaconda.

 .. _WinPython: https://winpython.github.io/